+- Mar peo

+31.3%

+18.8%

+Nea Con

+Nea Con

+inte

+46.9%

+Mac

-- Many streets could be changed to better accommodate people bicycling, walking, and taking transit - Nearly all the larger streets need to be re-designed per Complete Streets. - Complete Streets can help make some streets and intersections safe...
+- Many streets could be changed to better accommodate people bicycling, walking and taking transit

+- Nearly all the larger streets need to be redesigned per Complete Streets...

+- Complete Streets can help make some streets and intersections safer...

+- Most streets are fine the way they are and don't need to be subjected to a Complete Streets overhaul